 We’ve been taking a wait-and-see attitude quite a bit lately when it comes to meetings outside the house.
 I’ve been trying to get us to self-quarantine for about two weeks.
 We have cut back on many things, but it has not been a total quarantine.
 For example, we’ve both been to doctor or dentist visits.

 I went to visit the spine specialist, figuring that this was safer than going to a general practitioner.
-They asked me a series of questions about my travel, exposure to anyone with the coronavirus, etc. I thought it was funny that they through Washington State into the list with China, Iran and Italy.
+They asked me a series of questions about my travel, exposure to anyone with the coronavirus, etc. I thought it was funny that they threw Washington State into the list with China, Iran and Italy.
 Why not add New York?
 After I made it to the exam room, they took my temperature.
 I’m sure we all breathed a sigh of relief when it was 98.6.
 The doctor coughed.
 I felt like asking him to take his temperature.

 Decisions about where to go and when to politely withdraw have been made easier for us because the other parties have started canceling events and activities.
 This has made it easier because I usually want to stay in and my wife wants to go out.

 I’m the more serious prepper, but my wife is being a trooper and putting up with me.
 She is not against prepping; it’s just tougher for her to withdraw from society.
 I’ll admit that I was relieved when the bishop canceled church services because I think that’s an excellent place to catch a novel virus, and probably the largest gathering we go to most weeks.
 They are offering online services.
 I would not describe them as tech-savvy, so this should be interesting.